 xStation 5 at a glance

 xStation 5 is a broker-specific platform developed by XTB, a global broker listed on the Warsaw Stock Exchange.
-With this software, you will get instant access to over 4000 financial instruments, namely CFDs on forex, cryptocurrencies, indices, commodities, stocks, and ETFs.
-It is particularly liked by Forex and CFD traders due to their 15-years reputation as one of the best in those two asset classes.
+With this software, you can access over 4,000 financial instruments, namely CFDs on forex, cryptocurrencies, indices, commodities, stocks, and ETFs.
+It is particularly liked by Forex and CFD traders due to its 15-year reputation as one of the best in those two asset classes.

 Compared to thinkorswim, the design is less complex, but that does not mean fewer features.
 You will still have access to advanced graphs (50+ indicators), economic data, custom alerts, a market monitor, and the company’s fundamentals.
 In addition, XTB provides tools to help you gauge the market sentiment at every stage of the investment cycle.
 You can also make the most out of the education and analysis materials: free education courses, webinars, and support from account managers.